cado-security/product-help/docs/cado-response/discovery-import/import/third-party.md

 # Importing from Third Party Tools

 ### Full Disk Collections using FTK Imager
-Triage collections are reccomended instead of full disk images, as they are smaller and faster to process.
+Triage collections are recommended instead of full disk images, as they are smaller and faster to process.

 However, a number of tools can be used to create full disk images of a system, which can then be uploaded to cloud storage for import into Cado.
 One of the most popular tools is FTK Imager.